HandsOnDataViz/book/transform/README.md

 - Aggregate (or group together) rows of data with similar entries
 - Join (or merge) data from two tables that share a similar column
-- Geocode (or locate the map coordinates) of street address data

 **TO DO**
 - Clean up data that contains stray commas, or mistyped entries